ebbanimer/Walking-Dead-Game/README.md

 ### Preparation of the game; Selecting and creation of characters
 The start JFrame was created, using the Border-Layout manager to create a JPanel for each responsibility.
 One had the responsibility to select a character, another one had to display the chosen character, and one had to have buttons to initialize the game.
-Could a design pattern be applied here?
-Or concurrent processes or Streams API?
+At this stage, a design pattern and Streams API could be considered to be applied.
 As mentioned, the character had to be picked by the user.
-The characters were created using a simple factory, but could the factory method be incorporated here somehow?
+The characters were created using a simple factory, but there was an opportunity to incorporate the factory method pattern here too.
 The decision was to separate the weaponry to a factory method, as the weaponry was not really useful for the game per se, and it could easily represent itself, being matched to each character.
 However, how would the weapons be incorporated here?
 Where should the characters be created, in the controller or the model?
 This was the main issue that persisted throughout the rest of the application, where to put each functionality being implemented.
 As the model should contain the data, the view contains the GUI components and the displayed data, and the controller is responsible for making decisions and communicating these data between the model and the view.

 Characters and weaponry were included in the model as they were part of the data and would be filtered according to the user's selections in the view, which was given via the controller as the view and the model needed to be completely